ggroce/wordlist-formatter-javafx/README.md

 the lists from smallest to largest, with the most likely use-cases proposed in the former portion of the word list search.

-Created using Java SDK 11.0.9, JavaFX 11.0.2, using Maven and Intellij
+Created using Java SDK 11.0.9 and JavaFX 11.0.2, using Maven and Intellij